403-702-3470

 • You won’t have tradespeople going in and out of your home for months.

-• There’s no need to change or repair flooring, drywall, tilework, or wall / ceiling paint.
+• There’s no need to change or repair flooring, drywall, tile-work, or wall / ceiling paint.

 • It doesn’t leave any wall damage that would have to be repaired.